dji-sdk/Onboard-SDK-ROS/README.md

 * The attitude control
 * The photo taking procedure
 * The start/stop video recording procedure
+* The Virtual RC control
+* The broadcast frequency control
+* The arm/disarm control
+* The timestamp synchonization procedure
+* The native waypoint task implementation
+* The hotpoint task implementation
+* The follow-me task implementation
 * Local navigation (fly into a certain (X,Y,Z))
 * GPS navigation (fly into a certain GPS coordinate)
-* Waypoint navigation (fly through a series of GPS coordinates)
+* Naive waypoint navigation (fly through a series of GPS coordinates)
 * Using WebSocket together with Baidu Map for navigation
 * Using MAVLink protocol and QGroundStation